 The Illinois Department of Human Rights investigates charges of Employment discrimination filed against private employers, state or local government, unions and employment agencies.
-Individuals can also be charges in some cases.
+Individuals can also be charged in some cases.

 - The charge alleges sexual harassment, pregnancy, retaliation or physical or mental disability discrimination.
 (Only 1 employee is needed for these cases).